Sakawat-Sakib/Learnigs/MongoDB/README.txt

 # when a model related to other model and we want all result :
  const order = await Order.find({user: req.userId}).populate("restaurant").populate("user")
+Note: but if we want reverse relation like getting all User along with respective Orders then this query is not useable.
+This query is only useable if the Schema directing towards other Schema.
+Otherwise we need to use 'aggregate'

+# We can create data in so many ways :
+method 1:  (more control on data) const user = new User({name: 'John Doe',email: 'john.doe@example.com'}) -> await user.save()

+method 2: (less control on data) const user = User.create({name: 'Jane Smith',email: 'jane.smith@example.com'})